lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 	}
 }
 ```

+The `general` part contains information about the nature of the method.

+The `input` array contains information about the parameters the method requires to run.
+They need to be in the order in which the method takes the parameter from the command line.
+Currently DIVAServices supports the following inputs:
+ - **file**: refers to a single input file
+ - **folder** refers to a folder that contains the data
+ - **text** refers to a string provided to the method
+ - **number** refers to a number provided to the method
+ - **select** refers to a string provided to the method, but the options are fix

+The JSON-Schema for the method creation is available [here](https://raw.githubusercontent.com/lunactic/DIVAServices/development/conf/schemas/createAlgorithmSchema.json)

-You can use the provided `createMethod.sh` shell script, and adapt the JSON to create the method on DIVAServices.
+You can use the provided `createMethod.py` shell script, and adapt the JSON to create the method on DIVAServices.
 You need to change the following values before running this script:
  - `general:name` set the name of the method in the form of "Firstname Otsu Binarization"
  - `general:developer` provide your name